Helping to prevent terrorism

 When we think of terrorism we tend to think of 9/11, 7/7 and bombs going off.
 However this is only the result of terrorism, resulting from months or years of recruitment, radicalisation and advance planning.
 These hidden early aspects of terrorism can and do happen anywhere.

 What do I do if I suspect a child or young person or adult is becoming radicalised or involved in extremism?

-Regardless of the age of the individual you should refer your concerns using the Channel referral form, remembering to follow your standard organisational safeguarding policy (such as informing your manager).
+Regardless of the age of the individual you should refer your concerns using the Prevent National Referral Form (North East Lincolnshire) 2020, remembering to follow your standard organisational safeguarding policy (such as informing your manager).

 Humberside Police will carry out an initial assessment and, if appropriate, set up a multi-agency meeting to agree actions for supporting the individual.
 If it is deemed that no there are no concerns about radicalisation, support will be arranged for the individual through other means such as a through social care or another organisation.